 North America Section

-SCB's North America Section represents all of the North American region, primarily Canada and the United States.
-It is the largest of the Society's seven regional Sections.
-The North America Section has an active policy committee and more than a dozen active local chapters.
+SCB's North America Section represents much of the North American region, including Canada and the United States.
+However, Mexico is included within SCB's Latin America and Caribbean (LACA) Section.
+The North America section is the largest of the Society's seven regional Sections.
+The North America Section has an active policy committee and dozens of active local chapters.
 The North America Section plays an important role in collaborating with other science and wildlife interest groups based in North America, including collaborative meetings such as regional conservation symposiums and national transportation science conferences.

 In July 2012, the North America Section held its first North America Congress for Conservation Biology (NACCB).
 Nearly 900 conservation scientists, students and professionals attended NACCB in Oakland, California.
 Bridging the Gap: Connecting People, Nature & Climate was the theme for the meeting, which featured dozens of social events and field trips, student awards, and a scientific program of more than 200 symposia, workshops, trainings, short courses and posters.